pingcap/docs-cn/system-variables.md

 > **Warning:**
 >
-> The feature controlled by this variable is not fully functional in the current TiDB version.
-Do not change the default value.
+> The non-prepared execution plan cache is an experimental feature.
+It is not recommended that you use it in the production environment.
+This feature might be changed or removed without prior notice.
+If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Type: Boolean
 - Default value: `OFF`
-- This variable controls whether to enable the General Plan Cache feature.
+- This variable controls whether to enable the [Non-prepared plan cache](/sql-non-prepared-plan-cache.md) feature.

 ### tidb_enable_gogc_tuner <span class="version-mark">New in v6.4.0</span>